imramk98/VoiceBasedTextEditor-Speech-To-Text-Coding/README.md

 1. Make sure to have Python version 3.6 or higher

-2. Open command prompt use the following commands:
+2. Open command prompt and use the following commands:
 		-"pip install speechrecogntion"
 		-"pip install pyaudio"